KaratsubaScans/Carrot/README.md

-## Carrot - KaratsubaScans Manga Reader
+## 🥕Carrot - KaratsubaScans Manga Reader

+React webapp that can read zipped manga files from url.
+Built for KaratsubaScans manga.